-Below are some ideas and activities to help you as you teach main idea to your 3rd grade, 4th grade, and 5th grade students.
-There are ideas for main idea centers, a free main idea slideshow, strategies for helping students that are struggling with main idea and details, and more.
+Below are some ideas and activities to help you as you teach this difficult skill to your 3rd grade, 4th grade, and 5th grade students.
+There are ideas for centers, a free slideshow, strategies for helping students that are struggling with main idea and details, and more.

-Find ways to scaffold your main idea instruction so that students truly understand main idea.
+Find ways to scaffold your main idea instruction so that students truly understand.
 This blog post includes a couple of free main idea printables you can use with your class.

 A free main idea slideshow to use with you upper elementary students.
 Includes a variety of different ways to practice determining the main idea and details of a passage.